Charul223/employee-attrition-prediction/README.md

 4. **Model Building & Training**
 Trained multiple models for comparison:
--Logistic Regression
+- Logistic Regression
--Decision Tree Classifier
+- Decision Tree Classifier
--K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)
--Random Forest Classifier
+- Random Forest Classifier
--Fit each model on the training dataset
+- Fit each model on the training dataset

 5. **Model Evaluation**
 Evaluated each model on the test set using:
--Accuracy
+- Accuracy
--Classification Report
+- Classification Report
--Confusion Matrix
+- Confusion Matrix

 Selected the best-performing model for final prediction